 Most mortgage debates revolve around fixed versus variable rates.
-But did you know that there are a couple different types of variable-rate mortgages?
-In Canada, there are adjustable and variable rates, and these terms are often used interchangeably.
-Let’s learn about the key differences between these products, so that you can make the best choice for your fluctuating rate mortgage.
+But did you know that there are a couple of different types of variable-rate mortgages?
+There are adjustable and variable rates in Canada, and these terms are often interchangeable.
+Let’s learn the key differences between these products, so you can make the best choice for your fluctuating rate mortgage.

-With a true adjustable-rate mortgage (often called an ARM), your mortgage payment will increase or decrease, as your mortgage lender adjusts their prime rate.
+With a true adjustable-rate mortgage (often called an ARM), your mortgage payment will increase or decrease as your mortgage lender adjusts its prime rate.
 At the end of your term, you will have paid all the accrued interest to the term.
-You’ll mortgage will alsobe paid down at the same pace as the original projected timeframe.
-For example, if you had a monthly payment, and entered into a 25-year amortization period, you’d have a 20-year amortization remaining, after your first 5 year adjustable rate term.
-The only downside to this type of mortgage is that it can be tough to budget since your payment can change.
-Since all fluctuating mortgages are stress tested in Canada (qualified at the greater of 5.25%, or 2% above the contract rate at the time of approval) you’ve already proven that you can afford an increase.
+Also, your mortgage is paid down at the same pace as the originally projected timeframe.
+For example, if you had a monthly payment and entered into a 25-year amortization period, you’d have a 20-year amortization remaining after your first 5-year adjustable rate term.
+The downside to this type of mortgage is that it can be tough to budget since your payment can change.
+All fluctuating mortgages in Canada go through a stress test.
+Meaning that at the time of approval, you are qualified at the greater of 5.25%, or 2% above the contract rate.
+This proves that you can afford an increase.

 What to do, what to do?

-The best bet when entering into a mortgage that will fluctuate with the prime lending rate, is to be sure you understand what happens if your lender increases their prime rate, and the options available to you to ensure you don’t have any kind of interest cost outstanding at the end of your mortgage term.
-Also, a good idea to understand how to increase your payment with your mortgage lender, in the instance you are in a true variable rate mortgage.
+When entering into a mortgage that will fluctuate with the prime lending rate, the best bet is to understand your option.
+If your lender increases their prime rate and the options available, you don’t have any kind of interest cost outstanding at the end of your mortgage term.
+Also, a good idea to understand how to increase your payment with your mortgage lender when you are in a true variable rate mortgage.

-Reach out any time if you’re still not sure which option is best for you!
+Reach out any time if you’re still unsure which option is best for you!